-ODI -t11/ Omissio n GRI standard/ other source Disclosure Location Requirement(s) Omitted Reason Explanation General Discl osures 2-1 Organizational details 21, 126 2-2 Entities included in the organization's sustainability reporting 126 2-3 Reporting period, frequency and contact point 126 2-4 Restatements of information 120, 121, 123 2-5 External assurance 141 / / ////// GRI 2: 2-6 Activities, value chain and other business relationships 24, 29 General Disclosures 2-7 Employees 49, 59, 60 2021 2-8 Workers who are not employees 49, 60 / / / 2-9 Governance structure and composition 38 2-10 Nominating and selecting the highest governance body 40 2-11 Chair of the highest governance body 40 2-12 Role of the highest governance body in overseeing the management of impacts 40 on Omission GRI standard/ other source Disclosure Location Requirement(s) Omitted Reason Explanation 2-13 Delegation of responsibility for managing impacts 46 2-14 Role of the highest governance body in sustainability reporting 40 2-15 Conflicts of interest 47 2-16 Communication of critical concerns 40 2-17 Collective knowledge of the highest governance body 40 2-18 Evaluation of the performance of the highest governance body 40 2-19 Remuneration policies All of the requirements Confidentiality restrictions Bracell's financial information is confidential, so it is not disclosed.
+GRI standard/ / / Omission other source Disclosure Location Requirement(s) Omitted Reason Explanation General Discl osures 2-1 Organizational details 21, 126 2-2 in 1 sus 2-3 fre po 2-4 of 2-6 ch.
+2-2 Entities included in the organization's sustainability reporting 126 2-3 Reporting period, frequency and contact point 126 2-4 Restatements of information 59, 120, 121, 123 2-5 External assurance 141 / / / / // // 2-6 Activities, value chain and other business relationships 24, 29 General Disclosures 2-7 Employees 49, 59, 60 2021 2-8 Workers who are not employees 49, 60 2-9 Governance structure and composition 38 2-10 Nominating and selecting the highest governance body 40 2-11 Chair of the highest governance body 40 2-12 Role of the highest governance body in overseeing the management of impacts 40

+ODI Omission GRI standard/ other source Disclosure Requirement(s) Omitted Reason Explanation 2-13 Delegation of responsibility for managing impacts 46 2-14 Role of the highest governance body in sustainability reporting 40 2-15 Conflicts of interest 47 2-16 Communication of critical concerns 40 2-17 Collective knowledge of the highest governance body 40 2-18 Evaluation of the performance of the highest governance body 40 2-19 Remuneration policies All of the requirements Confidentiality restrictions Bracell's financial information is confidential, so it is not disclosed.
 GRI 2: General 2-20 Process to determine remuneration - All of the requirements Confidentiality restrictions Bracell's financial information is confidential, so it is not disclosed.
 Disclosures 2021 2-21 Annual total compensation ratio All of the requirements Confidentiality restrictions Bracell's financial information is confidential, so it is not disclosed.
-2-22 Statement on sustainable development strategy 4 , 8 2-23 Policy commitments 18, 41, 46 2-24 Embedding policy commitments 89 remer impact 2-26 for se 2-25 Processes to remediate negative impacts 84 2-26 Mechanisms for seeking advice and raising concerns 45 2-27 Compliance with laws and regulations 47 , 83 2-28 Membership associations 17, 18 2-29 Approach to stakeholder engagement 19
+2-22 Statement on sustainable development strategy 4 , 8 2-23 Policy commitments 18, 41, 46 2-24 Embedding policy commitments 89 2-25 Processes to remediate negative impacts 2-26 Mechanisms for seeking advice and raising concerns 2-27 Compliance with laws and regulations remediate negative 84 for seeking advice 45 2-27 Compliance with laws and regulations 47, 83 2-28 Membership associations 17, 18 2-29 Approach to stakeholder engagement 19

-CDI atomalamil/ Omission GRI standard/ other source Disclosure Location Requirement(s) Omitted Reason Explanation GRI 2: General Disclosures 2021 2-30 Collective bargaining agreements In Bahia, all employees up to management level, including managers, are covered by collective agreements.
+ODI eterrilari 17 Disclosure Omission GRI standard/ other source Location Requirement(s) Omitted Reason Explanation GRI 2: General Disclosures 2021 2-30 Collective bargaining agreements In Bahia, all employees up to management level, including managers, are covered by collective agreements.
 Levels above this are not therefore covered by collective bargaining agreements.
 In São Paulo and Mato Grosso do Sul, all employees up to coordination level are covered by collective agreements.
 Employees above are not covered by collective bargaining agreements.
-Material topic s GRI 3: Material 3-1 Process to determine material topics 14 Topics 2021 3-2 List of material topics 16 Screening sup pliers using social and en vironmental criteria GRI 3: Material Topics 2021 3-3 Management of material topic 95 GRI 204: Procurement Practices 2016 204-1 Proportion of spending on local suppliers 95 GRI 308: Supplier 308-1 New suppliers that were screened using environmental criteria 95 Environmental Assessment 201 308-2 Negative environmental impacts in the supply chain and actions taken 95 GRI 414: Supplier Social 414-1 New suppliers that were screened using social criteria 95 Assessment 2016 414-2 Negative social impacts in the supply chain and actions taken 95 /// ///
+Material topic s GRI 3: Material 3-1 Process to determine material topics 14 / / Topics 2021 3-2 List of material topics 16 Screening sup pliers using social and en vironmental criteria GRI 3: Material Topics 2021 3-3 Management of material topic 95 GRI 204: Procurement Practices 2016 204-1 Proportion of spending on local suppliers 95 GRI 308: Supplier 308-1 New suppliers that were screened using environmental criteria 95 Environmental Assessment 201 308-2 Negative environmental impacts in the supply chain and actions taken 95 GRI 414: Supplier Social 414-1 New suppliers that were screened using social criteria 95 Assessment 2016 414-2 Negative social impacts in the supply chain and actions taken 95 /// ///